 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice - Some of the services listed in the Schedule of Cost Sharing are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from Aetna Medicare Plan (PPO). - Covered services that need approval in advance to be covered as in-network services are marked by a note in the Schedule of Cost Sharing.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - Some of the services listed in the Schedule of Cost Sharing are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from Aetna Medicare Plan (PPO). - Covered services that need approval in advance to be covered as in-network services are marked by a note in the Schedule of Cost Sharing.